Port Moresby Overview

 Safety And Security

 As with any country in the world, there are good parts and bad parts.
 Of course, crime in Papua New Guinea is no laughing matter.
-However, there are certain things to do and advice to adhere to for any traveler to have a safe and enjoyable travel experience.
+However, there are certain things to do and advice to adhere to, with respect to travelers to PNG to have a safe and enjoyable travel experience.